Profinite properties of Coxeter groups: Introduction

 We now explain the terms in the theorem, relevant literature, and some of the methods of proof.
 We remark that the question of which invariants of a group are profinite is extremely subtle, see for instance \cite{Bridson2024FbyF}.

 A group $G$ has \emph{Serre's fixed point property $\FA$} if every action of $G$ on a simplicial tree without edge inversions has a global fixed point.
 Amongst the class of finitely generated residually finite groups, property $\FA$ is not a profinite invariant \cite{CheethamWestLubotzkyReidSpitler2022}, so (1) is very much a special property of Coxeter groups.
 We refer the reader to \cite{Aka2012,CottonBarratt2013,Bridson2024} for other results in this vein.
-Our proof uses profinite Bass-Serre theory developed in \cite{MelnikovZalesskii1989,RibesZalesskii2010}.
+Our proofs of (1) and (6) use profinite Bass-Serre theory developed in \cite{MelnikovZalesskii1989,RibesZalesskii2010}.

 The \emph{ends} of a finitely generated group $G$, denoted $\Ends(G)$, is roughly `the number of connected components at infinity' in a finitely generated Cayley graph for $G$.
 A classical theorem of Hopf \cite{Hopf44} states that the number of ends of $G$ is either $0$, $1$, $2$, or $\infty$; depending on if $G$ is finite, one-ended, virtually-$\Z$, or splits as a non-trivial graph of groups with finite edge groups.
 As the previous paragraph suggests, detecting properties of groups acting on trees profinitely is remarkably subtle.
 It appears to be completely open whether the number of ends of a group is a profinite invariant.
 However, work of Cotton-Barrett suggests that it is likely to be false \cite{CottonBarratt2013}.
 In particular, it seems possible that (2) above is a special property of Coxeter groups.